 - The burnisher can be used in one direction to blow debris sitting on the slab so that it can be vacuumed up quickly (only when moved constantly in the same direction).
 Don’t turn around.

-- Outfitted with a black pad, a burnisher can be used to heat-up the slab by walking slowly and producing friction between the pad and the floor.
+- Outfit with a black pad, use burnisher to heat-up the slab by walking slowly and producing friction between the pad and the floor.

 - When equipped with the right pads, a burnisher can be a polisher to bring up a shine.
 This assumes that during normal polishing all random scratches have been removed.

 - The burnisher can be used to burnish densifier to a higher gloss whether the floor has been ground and honed or simply densified.
 Do this by walking slowly and always moving the front of the machine.
 This can be side to side, backward and forward, or simply in one direction.